-During fall and spring semesters, class meets on six Mondays from 4:30-6:10 PM.
-Three classes meet on campus.
-Three classes meet by webinar.
-During the summer session, class may entail a full-day orientation class rather than six separate class meetings.
+During fall and spring semesters, class meets on six Mondays from 4:30-6:10 PM, via Zoom.
+During the summer session, class entails a full-day orientation class, one weekday lunchtime meeting, and an online component, rather than weekly class meetings.
 Minimum G.P.A. requirements are 2.5 for state court and 2.75 for federal court.
 Students may earn 2-8 credits.

 Application required by deadline to enroll and is subject to approval by the Externships Director.
-The deadline is posted on the externships web page found at law.ggu.edu/clinics-andcenters/externships.
+The deadline is posted on the externships web page found at http://law.ggu.edu/academics/clinics/externships/.
 This course counts toward completion of the Experiential Learning Requirement.

 Prerequisite(s): LAW 804 Evidence.
 This course is graded on a Credit/No Credit basis.